Chuck Jones: Early life

-Charles Martin Jones was born on September 21, 1912, in Spokane, Washington, to Mabel McQuiddy (née Martin) (1882–1971) and Charles Adams Jones (1883–?).
+Charles Martin Jones was born on September 21, 1912, in Spokane, Washington, to Mabel McQuiddy (née Martin) and Charles Adams Jones.
 When he was six months old, he moved with his parents and three siblings to Los Angeles, California.

 In his autobiography, Chuck Amuck, Jones credits his artistic bent to circumstances surrounding his father, who was an unsuccessful businessman in California in the 1920s.
 He recounted that his father would start every new business venture by purchasing new stationery and new pencils with the company name on them.
 When the business failed, his father would quietly turn the huge stacks of useless stationery and pencils over to his children, requiring them to use up all the material as fast as possible.
-Armed with an endless supply of high-quality paper and pencils, the children drew constantly.
+The children drew frequently, owing to the abundance of high-quality paper and pencils.
 Later, in one art school class, the professor gravely informed the students that they each had 100,000 bad drawings in them that they must first get past before they could possibly draw anything worthwhile.
 Jones recounted years later that this pronouncement came as a great relief to him, as he was well past the 200,000 mark, having used up all that stationery.
 Jones and several of his siblings went on to artistic careers.

 During his artistic education, he worked part-time as a janitor.
 After graduating from Chouinard Art Institute, Jones got a phone call from a friend named Fred Kopietz, who had been hired by the Ub Iwerks studio and offered him a job.
 He worked his way up in the animation industry, starting as a cel washer; "then I moved up to become a painter in black and white, some color.
 Then I went on to take animator's drawings and traced them onto the celluloid.
 Then I became what they call an in-betweener, which is the guy that does the drawing between the drawings the animator makes".
 While at Iwerks, he met a cel painter named Dorothy Webster, who later became his first wife.

+Influences

+When he was a kid, Jones loved to read any fiction and non fiction authors such as Charles Dickens, Rudyard Kipling and his favorite was Mark Twain.
+He also liked cinema mainly admiring the works of Laurel & Hardy, Charlie Chaplin, Buster Keaton and The Marx Brothers.
+His main graphic influences was Winsor McCay, and later cited Walt Disney and Tex Avery, as well as comic artist Ronald Searle.